thhsfdc/packagebuilder/README.md

 packagebuilder
 ==============

-Heroku and Django Salesforce application
+This application uses Django and Heroku to list all components in your Salesforce Org into a fully listed package.xml file.